Revlon Avoided Bankruptcy (NYSE:REV)

 Some speculators in the 2021 notes made 5x on their trade.

 Speculators trading Revlon, Inc (REV) securities have had a wild ride the last few months and some buyers of the 5.75%'21 notes even got a 5x return on their money.
 For investors who think there could be a significant chance of a return to near normal by late 2021 because of successful Covid-19 vaccines, the 6.25%'24 unsecured notes might be an interesting speculative buy at current prices.
-Employees returning to their work places and going out will again use cosmetics and fragrances, which will help the viability of Revlon.
+Employees returning to their workplaces and going out will again use cosmetics and fragrances, which will help the viability of Revlon.

 Recent Exchange Offer